-Hanneli Rupert is regarded as one of South Africa’s leading mezzo-sopranos and is a preeminent Lieder and oratorio recitalist.
-She has recorded six albums and her last performance was in March 2015.
+Regarded as one of South Africa’s leading mezzo-sopranos, Hanneli Rupert is a preeminent Lieder and oratorio recitalist.
+She has recorded six albums, with her last performance in March 2015.

-After having matriculated at Bloemhof Girls’ High School in Stellenbosch, she pursued extensive studies in music.
+After completing high school at Bloemhof Girls’ High School in Stellenbosch, she pursued extensive studies in music.
 She obtained the degrees B.Mus. and B.Mus.
 Honours at the University of Stellenbosch (both cum laude), where she was tutored by Prof. George van der Spuy.
-The licentiates UTLM (UNISA Teacher’s Licentiate in Music), LRSM (Licentiate of the Royal Schools of Music) and FTCL (Fellowship of the Trinity College of Music, London) were all obtained with distinction.
+The licentiates UTLM (UNISA Teacher’s Licenciate in Music), LRSM (Licenciate of the Royal Schools of Music) and FTCL (Fellowship of the Trinity College of Music, London) were all obtained with distinction.

-These studies were supplemented by two years of repertoire classes from Ernst Haefliger in Munich as well as further tuition and master classes during the summer holidays from famous names in music, such as French baritone Pierre Bernac, Austrian accompanist Erik Werba and Swedish vocal teacher Ingalill Linden.
+Hanneli supplemented her studies with two years of repertoire classes from Ernst Haefliger in Munich as well as further tuition and master classes during the summer holidays from famous names in music, such as French baritone Pierre Bernac, Austrian accompanist Erik Werba and Swedish vocal teacher Ingalill Linden.

-Hanneli’s professional career began in 1979, with debut concerts in Port Elizabeth and Pretoria.
-Since then, she has established herself as a distinguished performer of Lieder and oratorio.
+Hanneli Rupert’s professional career debut was with concerts in Port Elizabeth and Pretoria in 1979.
+Since then she has established herself as a distinguished performer of Lieder and oratorio.

-She has performed in Germany, Denmark, Austria, Switzerland, the United States and South Africa and has appeared in broadcasts on Austrian, Turkish and South African radio and television.
+Performing in Germany, Denmark, Austria, Switzerland, the United States and South Africa, Hanneli has appeared in broadcasts on Austrian, Turkish and South African radio and television.
 Noted as an interpreter of Mahler’s music, she has also earned acclaim in the repertoires of Bach and Brahms.

 Hanneli made her American debut with Mahler’s Das Lied von der Erde with the National Symphony Orchestra in the Kennedy Centre in Washington in 1992, under the baton of Mstislav Rostropovich.